JacobWashburn-USDA/MatchPlant/9_spatial_stats_extractor/README.md

 - Preview Display Issues:
    - Ensure both raster and CSV files are loaded
-   - Verify CRS compatibility between raster and bounds
+   - Verify CRS compatibility between the raster and the bounding boxes
-   - For large rasters, preview is automatically downsampled
+   - For large rasters, the preview is automatically downsampled
 - Statistics Calculation Errors:
    - Check that at least one statistic is selected
    - Ensure percentile values are between 0 and 100
    - Verify enough memory is available for large datasets
 - Output File Issues:
    - Ensure you have write permissions for the selected directory
-   - Verify the file isn't open in another application
+   - Verify the file is not open in another application

 ## **License**